GitSamson/GitSamson.github.io/_posts/2019-09-03-Canvas_ClickandMakeTextarea.md

 ---
-title: "Make Canvas Click and generate a textarea"
+title: "Canvas Click and generate a textarea"
 categories:
   - Canvas
 tags: